-This is a comprehensive guide to homemade cat litter for your cat, that won’t break your bank.
+This is a comprehensive guide to homemade cat litter for your cat, that won’t break the bank.

-How is their odor control, do they track, and are they dustless?
+How is their odor controlled, do they track, and are they dustless?
 You may ask.

 This blog will hopefully answer all your questions and many more that I became aware of as I went along.

 What is the best type of cat litter?

 The rule of thumb when determining the best type of cat litter is to always select a litter that your cat loves.
 After which, you stick with her choice and avoid changing the litter type to avoid bathroom accidents.

 Cats want litter that feels natural on their paws, like sand or soil.

 Studies have shown that a lot of cats want a fine-grained, sandy type of litter.